 Becoming deeply and consistently mindful will therefore deepen your state of consciousness, away from the normal state of consciousness of our distracted, focused and habitual mind.
 In deepening consciousness we transit from a doing or functional approach to living.
-In embracing the presence of moment-to-moment experience, we experience a way of being in which we are calmly present in a spacious, grounded state of consciousness.
+In embracing presence of moment-to-moment experience, we experience a way of being in which we are calmly present in a spacious, grounded state of consciousness.

-Bliss may refer to an intense experience of joy as a result of receiving something but the profound version arises from an inner experience of a deep, even transcendent unity consciousness.
-It is a consciousness of inter-connectedness, of being-in-the-world of expansive identity, what I refer to in my mantra, “I AM”.
-The mantra: In Love and Joy and Harmony, I LOVE that which I AM” refers to both an aspiration of living with bliss and a state of Being.
+In this state of bliss, which can occur during NatureConnect sessions, we experience a state of Being in which equanimity, connectedness and love are experienced in a timeless and spacious present.
+This state of being is what I refer to in my mantra, “I AM”.
+The mantra: “In Love and Joy and Harmony, I LOVE that which I AM” refers to both an aspiration of experiencing bliss and a state of Being.
 Essentially the deepest experience of mindful connectedness is the bliss of surrender, belonging and relationship with the Divine, the Sacredness of Nature.

 So, in a nutshell, the consistent practice of mindfulness can shift your perception of reality, broaden your awareness and transform consciousness in ways that lead to unity experiences such as the bliss of I AM.